ruff-drivers/ruff-v1-usb-storage-manager/README.md

 $('#usb').install(storageManager);
 storageManager.on('mount', function (storage) {
     // storage is mounted

+    // get the disk and partitions information console.log('The disk information is', storage.disk);
+    console.log('The partitions information is', storage.partitions);

+    // get the mounted path of partition with label 'data' var dataPath = storage.getPartitionsByLabel('data')[0].path;

+    // read something from `dataPath` or write something to `dataPath`
+    // invoke some `fs` APIs

+    // eject the storage from the system before unplugging the storage storage.eject();

+    // check whether the storage is successfully ejected console.log(storage.isEjected());

 });

 storageManager.on('unmount', function (storage) {
     // storage is unmounted

+    // check whether the storage is ejected console.log(storage.isEjected());
 });
 ```